remodlai/Flowise/docs/documentation/handoff/api_keys/service_users/authentication_flow.md

 - API keys should be revocable
 - Failed API key authentication attempts should be logged
 - Rate limiting should be applied to prevent brute force attacks
-- Redis cache should use encryption at rest and in transit
+- Backend services should only accept requests from Zuplo
-- Redis TTL should match or be shorter than the JWT expiration
+- Zuplo should implement proper error handling to avoid leaking sensitive information

 ## Best Practices for API Key Management